+- Beyond silos: towards

+a cross-disciplinary understanding

-- Beyond silos: towards a cross-cutting understanding of social and environmenta issues - 2.
-Cross-cutting actions in support of the environmental transition - 3.
-Do internal practices also need transforming?
+of social and environmenta issues

+- 2. Cross-cutting actions in support of the environmental transition

+- 3. Do internal practices also need transforming?

-III/ TOWARDS A JUST TRANSITION PHILANTHROPY
+III/ TOWARDS A PHILANTHROPY OF A JUST TRANSITION

 - 1. A just transition for philanthropy

 - New practices for just transition philanthropy: more trust, greater collaboration

 - 3. A more engaged philanthropy?